richarderikjohansson/mlsfetch/README.md

 ```bash
 mlsfetch login --persist
 ```
->>> [!warning] Saving credentials
+> [!CAUTION] Saving credentials
-When using `--persist` will a .netrc file be created in your home directory.
-This file will contain your login credentials in plain text.
+> When using `--persist` will a .netrc file be created in your home directory.
+This file will contain your login
->>>
+> credentials in plain text.

 ### Search for data